30 Jul How much is a Massage Therapist Salary?

-Working For Someone Else
+Working for Someone Else

 Working for Yourself

-Most massage clients will leave their therapist a tip.
-This is great because this is money that goes right into your pocket, even if you work for someone else.
+An additional factor that could impact a massage therapist’s income is the possibility of gratuities.
+After all, most massage clients leave their therapist a tip.
+This kind of compensation is great because this money goes directly into your pocket, even if you work for someone else.
 The rule of thumb when tipping a massage therapist is typically to leave between 15% and 20% of the treatment price.
 However, in some establishments, 25%-30% is encouraged.

 The Costa Rica School of Massage Therapy and Yoga is the world’s premier study abroad program for massage therapy and yoga.
 We offer both a 600 hour and a 700 hour COMTA Endorsed Curriculum Massage Therapy course which satisfies the licensing requirements for massage therapy in most of the United States.
 Additionally we offer continuing education for massage therapists and yoga teacher training.